IsbosetA/IsbosetA/README.md

 📚 Currently, I’m studying Computer Engineering, where I’ve learned a lot and strive to apply that knowledge to my projects.

-💻 I’m also learning NestJS and React Js!
+💻 I’m also learning NestJS!

 🌱 I’m open to collaborating on open-source projects or contributing as a team member.